 This message only appears when using MultiTime mode.

-This message indicates that there are CUWB devices within UWB range that are not configured to participate in the current CUWBNet, but there are not enough Unconfigured Tag slots in the CUWBNet for those devices to participate as Unconfigured Tags.
+This message indicates the presence of CUWB devices, within UWB range, that are not configured to participate in the current CUWBNet and that there are insufficient Unconfigured Tag slots for them to participate.

 The amount of Unconfigured Tags can be increased or decreased in the Configuration -> Schedules tab of the CUWB Manager under Tag Count.